epfl-lasa/kuka-lwr-ros/README.md

 **go_left**, **grav_comp** and **linear** (note that grav_comp only works on the real physical robot).

 # Quick start (real robot)
+You first have to make sure that your network configurations are set correctly and you can ping the robot.
+If you are unsure about this, take a look at [**Network setup**](https://github.com/epfl-lasa/kuka-lwr-ros/wiki/Network-setup)

 Once the robot is turned on and you have loaded your script open the FRI such that in the KUKA interface you see the following message: **FRI-Ctrl FRI successfully opened**.